 Easy to Install

 Installing strut bars by yourself is a piece of cake as long as you’ve purchased the correct unit.
 Because they’re all made specifically for each application, you won’t have to whip out the drill machine or any cutting tools.
+A simple socket set is usually all you need to get the job done.

 This installation can be done in your driveway, without needing to jack your car up.
 Simply clean up the strut tower area and unscrew the existing nuts.
 You’re going to have to use the same bolts to fit your new strut bar.